Ayush9719/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab
-Implementation of Machine Learning Models on Vertebral Column Dataset
+I have implemented some basic machine learning models (starting from percetron to ensemble models) on Vertebral Column Dataset.

+The dataset is available here: http://archive.ics.uci.edu/ml/datasets/vertebral+column